Sherbet (powder): Sherbet Fountain

-Barratt's "Sherbet Fountain" consists of a 25g tube of sherbet with a liquorice stick, and has been sold since 1925.
-An alternative version consists of a strawberry flavour hard gelatine candy stick, which is red in colour.
-The original concept of the sherbet fountain was sold to Barratt's by Henry Edward Brunt, and was rebranded under their name.
+Barratt's Sherbet Fountain consists of a 25g-tube of sherbet with a liquorice stick and has been sold since 1925.
+An alternative version consists of a strawberry-flavoured hard gelatine candy stick, which is red in colour.
+The original concept of the sherbet fountain was sold to Barratt's by Henry Edward Brunt and rebranded under their name.

-In the traditional paper packaging, the top of the stick was intended to be bitten off to form a straw and the sherbet sucked through it, where it fizzes and dissolves on the tongue.
-The "new" format only includes a solid liquorice stick, so the sherbet must be licked off that, or eaten directly.
+In the traditional paper packaging the top of the stick was intended to be bitten off to form a straw and the sherbet sucked through it, where it fizzes and dissolves on the tongue.
+The "new" format includes only a solid liquorice stick, so the sherbet must be licked off that or eaten direct.
 This method of consumption was also considered acceptable with the original packaging, which has since been replaced with a solid plastic tube to improve the product's freshness and shelf life.
 This is advertised on the packet as "sherbet with a liquorice dip".

-With fruit flavoured lollipop

-Sherbet dips or sherbet dabs are also popular, such as the Dip Dab by Barratt.
-They consist of a 23g packet of "lemon flavour sherbet dip with a strawberry flavour lolly" sealed into the bag.
-The sherbet is sucked clean from the lollipop, it can be repeatedly dipped into the sherbet then sucked clean, or used to spoon the sherbet direct into the mouth.